zmcartor/homestead-guide/source/network/test-networks.rst

 This dictates what APIs that are allowed to be accessed over RPC.
 By default, Geth enables the web3 interface over RPC.

 **IMPORTANT: Please note that offering an API over the RPC/IPC interface will give everyone access to the API who can access this interface (e.g. dapp's).
 Be careful which API's you enable.
-By default geth enables all API's over the IPC interface and only the db,eth,net and web3 API's over the RPC interface.**
+By default gexp enables all API's over the IPC interface and only the db,eth,net and web3 API's over the RPC interface.**

 ``--rpcport "8080"``

 Change 8000 to any port that is open on your network.
-The default for geth is 8080.
+The default for gexp is 8080.

 ``--rpccorsdomain "http://chriseth.github.io/browser-solidity/"``